 The W lot is the cheapest, most tailgate friendly, and one of the easiest to exit back onto the highway, but it’s a good hike away.

 There are a few independent lots too.
 The former HH lot some blocks north on South Capitol is still there last I checked, and it’s among the cheapest you’ll find.
 Long walk, though…longer than the W Lot even.

 The best deal for something less than a half mile away is probably off of Tingey Street east of the ballpark.
 Just east of Lot W are more and cheaper lots, but again, they’re also a lengthy walk.

 Want to try free street parking?
 Don’t.
 Or at least, I highly recommend against it.
 The city of Washington works hard to ensure you pay out the wazoo for meters during games.

-Ballpark E-Guides is all about what you didn’t think of – Here’s a few cool and unusual ways to get to a Nats game:
+This website, by the way, is all about what you didn’t think of – Here’s a few cool and unusual ways to get to a Nats game:

 The D.C.
 Circulator bus is a cheaper way to travel around the city; great if you’re making a day around town.
 The Circulator’s Blue Route stops at the Navy Yard/Ballpark Station entrance.
 The Blue Route (but only the Blue Route) extends service on game days.

 The Ugly Mug is a tavern on 8th Street about a mile from the ballpark.
 They will run you to the game in a golf cart with a proof of purchase, and they have game day specials.
 Parking is not free or easy to come by, though, so this is best for folks wanting a meal and a drink before or after the game.